 We are starting with "A Brief History of Everyone Who Ever Lived: The Stories in Our Genes,"" by Adam Rutherford.
 Some of the other titles that have come up are:

-• "Salt: A World History," Mark Kurlansky
+• "Salt: A World History" — Mark Kurlansky

-• "The Righteous Mind," by Jonathan Haidt
+• "The Righteous Mind" — Jonathan Haidt

 Although only the first book has been scheduled, this list will give you an idea of the type of works that we will read and discuss.